earthly/website/blog/_posts/2023-05-22-aws-ecs-tutorial.md

     Learn how to run your containers on Amazon using AWS ECS.
 This tutorial will guide you through the process of creating an ECS cluster, deploying a containerized application, and accessing it using the public IP address.
 last_modified_at: 2023-07-14
 ---
-**In this article, you'll learn how to use Amazon ECS.
-If you manage containers with Docker and Amazon ECS, Earthly can simplify your builds.
-It offers reproducible and parallel builds.
+**This article provides insights into Amazon ECS usage.
+Earthly improves Docker and Amazon ECS workflows by enabling reproducible and parallel builds.
 [Check it out](/).**

 Containerization is the process of bundling the components of an application (*ie* files, libraries, and application code) into a single package that can be run consistently on any infrastructure.
 Containerization continues to grow in popularity because it's portable, has built-in fault tolerance, and is easily scalable.